 1. Update state and local land-use governance, regulations, practices, and investments to eliminate barriers to housing development

 Vermont’s Planning and Development Act is one of the State’s key tools for influencing where and how much housing is built.
 Its housing policies were last update in 2003 and do not reflect the significant shifts in household composition and needs over the last 20 years.
 Today, 69% of Vermont’s households are one- or two-person households with diverse needs and preferences.
-XX% of Vermont’s rental supply is privately owned and an estimated 11,000 of these unites are substandard or vacant (add reference).
+83% % of Vermont’s rental supply is privately owned and an estimated 6,960 of these units are substandard .
 Legislation and funding to expand our understanding of the current housing stock and update the land use and housing provisions will support state, regional, and local planners' work to create housing that meets peoples’ needs and is safe, affordable and allows them to be more resilient to climate change impacts.
 Successful state planning reforms have moved at the speed of trust through organized and resourced statewide conversations.
 For Vermont to be a place where people of all backgrounds can live in a safe and affordable home, state, regional, and local land use leaders must consider the structures that prevent or welcome diverse, resilient homes and neighborhoods.

 Actions